-When an artist paints on canvas there are several different types of canvas available for painting.
-The term canvas is actually a generic term used by many artists for the various types of surfaces that can be used as a support for paint.
+When an artist paints on canvas, there are several different types of canvas available for painting.
+The term canvas is a generic term used by many artists for the various types of surfaces used as a support for paint.
 These range from fabric to hardboard to paper to wood.
-However for the purpose of this article, we will only discuss the fabric which is the type that is most often used.
+However, for this article, we will only discuss the fabric, which is the type that is most often used.

 - Weight — the thickness of the fabric